ViscousTests/website/content/docs/game-ideas/roguelike-base-builder.md

 Survive X number of waves.
 Perhaps the more waves you survive the more interesting the game gets (or there are multiple endings).

+## Progression

+When starting the game, you can choose from multiple "biomes" or "campaigns" that play out in a predictable way.
+I want the player to feel like they are learning with every defeat, just like in every time loop in Outer Wilds.
+I want to avoid unfair/random mechanics that many roguelikes utilize to perhaps artificially extend the game and make it more grindy.